Joy and Solemnity

 A Personal Journey on Intinction

 One of the issues I have shifted my views on since graduating seminary is intinction, the practice of administering the Lord’s Supper by dipping the bread into the wine rather than drinking of the cup.
 I was in seminary and on staff at a PCA church when the denomination was vigorously debating the issue.
 The PCA’s General Assembly had unexpectedly approved a constitutional amendment banning the practice, which a majority of presbyteries subsequently rejected.
 I was actually under care of the presbytery whose rejection of the amendment made it mathematically impossible for it to pass.
-This whole process had left a deep impression upon me.
+This whole process left a deep impression upon me.
 My seminary context was confessionally ecumenical, with lots of people attending non-presbyterian churches.
 This left me inclined to be deferential on something like intinction, whose opponents initially appeared to me too doctrinaire.
 The PCA was also being roiled by the debate, and the possibility of a real conflict over a seemingly insignificant issue was shameful…

 Eate, Eate me, Soul, and thou shalt never dy